Mental Health Facilities Muskegon, MI

 Pine Rest Christian Mental Health Services North Shore Clinic - 9.9 miles from Muskegon, MI

 Pine Rest Christian Mental Health Services North Shore Clinic is a mental health facility in Spring Lake, MI, located at 17325 Van Wagoner Road, 49456 zip code area.
-Pine Rest Christian Mental Health Services North Shore Clinic provides outpatient treatment and telemedicine/telehealth.
-Pine Rest Christian Mental Health Services North Shore Clinic provides psychotropic medication, cognitive behavioral therapy and group therapy to children / adolescents, adults and seniors 65 or older.
+Pine Rest Christian Mental Health Services North Shore Clinic provides telemedicine/telehealth and outpatient treatment.
+Pine Rest Christian Mental Health Services North Shore Clinic provides individual psychotherapy, trauma therapy and psychotropic medication to young adults, adults and children / adolescents.
 Pine Rest Christian Mental Health Services North Shore Clinic also supports people requiring dual diagnosis treatment.

 Learn More